waqarabbas123/React-Netflix-Clone/README.md

-Uusing react js i can make a clone webiste of netflix .
+Using the react js i can make a clone website of netflix .